What is Accessibility?

 Prevent Accessibility Debt

-Accessibility compliance is an ongoing project, and the guidelines, legal definition and risk changes every year.
+Accessibility compliance is an ongoing project, and the guidelines, legal definition, and risk change every year.
 Companies need to continuously educate their teams on accessibility, and implement a proactive plan to prevent future risks through:

 Where Do You Start?

 Hire Pave to build your team’s capability

 You can hire Pave to build your team's capability, and learn by shipping together.
 Our proven team, playbook, and tools will help you reach your company's goal, faster.

 Learn and fix on your own